 It works well with the ACF and CPR UI plugins.

 This one is a simple and small plugin that makes it possible for us to use SVGs inside WordPress, mainly, we can upload them via the Media tool.
 By default, WordPress disables the ability to upload SVGs, because they may impose security issues, but, if you know what you are doing, and if the admin is well educated, it’s a great addition.
 The great thing about SVGs is that they preserve details, no matter how small or large the screen is.
 They can also be animated.

 Lastly, but not any less important than any other plugin on our list.
 In fact, maybe the most important plugin in the whole WordPress ecosystem is the Yoast SEO plugin.
-If you are blogging, doing affiliate marketing, want to make it to the first page of google and to track your efforts, then there’s no better solution than Yoast SEO.
+If you are blogging, doing affiliate marketing, and want to make it to the first page of google and to track your efforts, then there’s no better solution than Yoast SEO.

 It adds all the meta code (Schema) that might be difficult to do manually, watches while you are writing, and gives you suggestions about how to structure and improve your content to satisfy the SEO “needs”.

 It is free (and this will usually be enough), but if you want to go next level with your SEO-optimized content writing, and want to get access to their premium courses (more than 15 at this moment), there is a PRO version that comes for only about $110 per year.

 As promised, we covered and wrote about our top 7 plugins that we use here at WebRedone daily.
 We use these plugins for any type of website that we build.
 Be it a traditional custom WP website (done with ACF), or with our in-house-built Gutenberg framework that we always suggest to our clients.